 Make a Centerpiece for a Holiday Table

-Edited by Monika, Anonymous, Robbi, Graeme and 5 others
+Edited by Monika, Robbi, Graeme, Lynn and 4 others

 Centerpieces are a focal point of any holiday get-together.
 While you may want an eye-catching, conversation starting piece you may not know exactly what type or the rules of creating a great piece for the dinner table.